 Jones got deep into the world of Filter’Trons and that Gretsch mojo when working on Brian Setzer guitars and that soon blossomed into him becoming Gretsch’s go-to pickups guru.
 The TV Classic’s Filter’Tron vibe delivers plenty of growl, but with all the bright twang you could need.
 Just add some spring reverb, drive your Tweed amp to the point of breakup, and go, go, go.

 These of course would be a great upgrade for any semi-hollow electric - especially a Gretsch Electromatic - but wouldn’t it be something to mod your Telecaster Deluxe and have an upscale Cabronita to fool around on?

 Modeled after the bridge humbucker in Billy Gibbons’ 1959 Les Paul, the Pearly Gates puts a bit of extra treble on the vintage P.A.F. tone.
-It has an alnico II bar magnet and is just that bit brighter, a little hotter, and will help you tease a few more harmonics from it.
+It has an Alnico II bar magnet and is just that bit brighter, a little hotter, and will help you tease a few more harmonics from it.

-The Pearly Gates is wax potted to cut down on any unwanted squeals, and is wound on Seymour Duncan’s original Leesona winding machine from Gibson’s old plant in Kalamazoo, Michigan.
+The Pearly Gates is wax potted to cut down on any unwanted squeals and is wound on Seymour Duncan’s original Leesona winding machine from Gibson’s old plant in Kalamazoo, Michigan.
 For old-school Texas blues-rock tones, it’s tough to beat.

 We all love single coils for their snappy, spanking tones.
 All that brightness, they’re pretty great, really cutting through - but when there’s a lot of volume and gain they tend to hiss and hum.
-If that really grinds you gears you could go for Fender’s Noiseless collection or take the nuclear option with the EMG-SA.
+If that really grinds your gears you could go for Fender’s Noiseless collection or take the nuclear option with the EMG-SA.